Hall algebras and quantum symmetric pairs II: reflection functors: Reflection functors and APR-tilting for quivers

 Let $Q=(\xymatrix{ 1\ar[r]^{\alpha} &2})$.
 Then its double framed quiver $Q^{\sharp}$ is

 and $I^{\sharp}$ is generated by

-The Auslander-Reiten quiver of $\Lambda$ is displayed in Figure \ref{figure 1}.
-The modules on the leftmost column of the figure has to be identified with the corresponding module on the rightmost one.
+The Auslander-Reiten quiver of $\Lambda$ is displayed in Figure 1.
+The modules on the leftmost column of the figure have to be identified with the corresponding modules on the rightmost one.
 The projective $\Lambda$-modules are marked with a solid frame.